-The close up the photo slowly changes to a similar shot of the house, only now in color.
+The close-up of the photo slowly changes to a similar shot of the house, only now in color.
 The camera now pulls back and we see that same young girl standing in front of the place amongst the tombstones, holding a doll and gazing at the house.
 An older woman’s voice calls out, “Mae” and we then see an older woman standing not too far away in the trees.
 She tells Mae that it is time to go home, but Mae refuses to leave, saying that “it’s important.”
 Don’t ask what the hell all this means, cuz I haven’t got a freakin’ clue.

 We now return to the Big Apple and to the New-York Historical Society.
 Up until now, I had lived my entire life thinking it was New York, but this movie has pointed out the error of my thinking and that it is properly written as New-York, with a hyphen between the two words.
 Go figure.
 You learn something new every day.
 Anyway, Norman Boyle is leaving this establishment, accompanied by a co-worker.
 We are now treated to some expository dialog that makes several things known: